psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/document/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# document (/documentManagement)
+# document (/document)

-Document Management API
+Operations for Document Resource

 @include [document.get.md](document.get.md)
 @include [document.post.md](document.post.md)